XiBiLi/fatcache/README.md

 ### Implementation Details

-The extension is mainly in src/fc\_aio and little modification to src/fc\_slab.
+The extension is mainly in src/fc\_aio, with little modification to src/fc\_slab.
-Kernel aio and eventfd are used to implement this asynchronous mechanism.
+Kernel aio and Eventfd are used to implement this asynchronous mechanism.

-Kernel aio provides some APIs to prepare and submit asynchronous I/O operations; and the eventfd is registered to epoll to wait for I/O completion notification in another thread, and then do some post-processing to keep system state consistent.
+Kernel aio provides some APIs to prepare and submit asynchronous I/O operations.
+The eventfd is registered to epoll to wait for I/O completion notification in another thread; then post-processing is done to keep system state consistent.
-(Because the epoll for network communication is encapsulated specifically for struct conn, and not straightforward to be reused for SSD I/O.)
+I choose to use one more thread is because the existing epoll for network communication is encapsulated specifically for **struct conn**, and not easy to be reused for SSD I/O.

-Currently, no full-coverage debug is conducted due to lack of devices.
+Currently, no full-coverage debug is conducted due to the lack of devices.
 Workload-aware caching policy is being studied.

 ### Study Notes